 How we do this

 In terms of seeking to maintain an inclusive and diverse workplace at Vanquis Banking Group, we continue to do this via our Group-wide Inclusion Community, which comprises five aligned Affinity Groups focused on Disability, LGBTQ+, Gender Balance, Ethnicity and Social Mobility.
 These groups currently have approximately 70 active and representative members, as well as an extensive network of Affinity Group allies, and help to coordinate work across the Group to celebrate, learn and increase awareness around an extensive range of inclusive and diversity-related events.
+For example, in response to the summer riots, our Ethnicity Group sought to support colleagues affected by the events they witnessed in their communities and on television.
+Throughout the year, the Disability Group provided valuable advice to the business on creating an inclusive workplace for colleagues with disabilities and long-term conditions.
+Additionally, we hosted a webinar with the Bank Workers Charity during Carers Week, highlighting the challenges faced by carers and the support available through the charity.

 You can read more on Inclusion and Diversity here or find more information on what we do on our social media channels.